ENG4111 – Corpora in English Language Research

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-This course is for students admitted to the master programmes European Languages (master's two years), Linguistics and its Applications for a Multilingual Society (master's two years), and Lektorprogrammet (master - 5 år).
+This course is for students admitted to the master programmes European Languages (master's two years), Linguistics and its Applications for a Multilingual Society (master's two years) (being phased out), and Lektorprogrammet (master - 5 år).

 Students enrolled in other master's degree programmes can, on application, be admitted to the course if this is cleared by their own study programme.